(Pocket-lint) - eSports and professional gaming is increasing in popularity, but what is it, why does it matter and how can you get into it?

 How big is eSports?

 eSports is a continually growing industry, both in popularity and money.
 In 2017, eSports had an estimated worldwide revenue of £565 million.
-By 2020, it's estimated that the industry will generate £1 billion and have an audience of around 600 million people from across the globe.
+In 2021, according to Statista the global market for eSports was valued at over a billion US dollars.
+Increasing by over half from the year before.

 Event attendance at the big stadium competitions is increasingly on the rise as fans make an effort to watch their favourite teams compete, but online viewing is increasing too.